tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 Time to deploy, at the root of your project folder run `npx now .` This command will take your project and run nextjs build process and start the production nodejs server.

-Once your deployment is done, you should be able to visit the weird looking url that was printed out in your terminal.
+Once your deployment is done, you should be able to visit the weird-looking URL that was printed out in your terminal.
 It looks something like this `Ready!
 Deployed to https://freshly-6eyxu73.tjgore.now.sh [in clipboard] [24s]`